 In order to assign student grades fairly, consistently, and in a way that distinguishes between levels of student success, grading criteria should be available to students when an assignment is made available.

 Every evaluation should have a grading scheme, or tool used to measure and assign a grade to students’ achievement of the learning outcomes.
-These might take the form of a rubric, checklist, answer key, rating scale, etc. You should review the grading scheme with your students in class and post it in your FOL course.
-These schemes can be posted digitally, scored on paper, or created with their corresponding FOL tools.
+These might take the form of a rubric, checklist, answer key, rating scale, etc. Faculty should review the grading scheme with students in class and make sure it is available to students, either in class or (better yet) posted to FOL as a document or through one of its scoring tools.
+See the example rubric below, and click the information icons (i) for an explanation of each area:

 Entering Grades into FanshaweOnline